cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 <HighlightBox type="tip">

-Ignite CLI adds code right below the comments, which explains the odd numbering, with the oldest lines appearing lower than recent ones.
+Ignite CLI adds code right below the comments, which explains why the oldest lines appear lower than recent ones.
 Make sure to keep these comments where they are so that Ignite CLI knows where to inject code in the future.
 You could add your code above or below the comments.
-You will be fine if you keep these comments where they are.

 </HighlightBox>